rio-ke/workman/linux/DRBD-PCS-cluster/active-passive-cluster-config.md

 * we don't restart or stop httpd and mysql service in drbd pcs cluster
 * we have check and give correct partition `like disk /dev/sdb;` in drbd conf file

+* once mysql resources started we can't change the my.cnf file we have cp my.cnf my.cnf.backup and edit my.cnf

 ## Active-Passive cluster